 Motivated by the struggles of her upbringing, Urbashee pursued economics as her field of study as an undergraduate at Boston University.

 Before coming to Northeastern, Urbashee worked at a public policy think tank in Washington, D.C., and obtained a master’s degree in economics at the George Washington University.

-With the guidance of Prof. Alicia Modestino, Urbashee is analyzing the impact of private and public summer jobs programs on students’ academic and future employment outcomes.
+With the guidance of Prof. Alicia Modestino, Urbashee analyzed the impact of private and public summer jobs programs on students’ academic and future employment outcomes.

-Specifically, Urbashee is investigating whether students placed in private, as opposed to public, sector summer jobs are likely to have better employment outcomes.
+Specifically, Urbashee investigated whether students placed in private, as opposed to public, sector summer jobs are likely to have better employment outcomes.

 Urbashee's goal is to become an economist who studies and finds viable solutions to the deepening issues of poverty and inequality plaguing the youth in America.